mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `gzip_types text/plain text/css text/xml text/javascript application/x-javascript application/javascript application/xml;` <br/>
 **Context**:  http, server, location

-CDN360 has gzip always on, and applies it to the default MIME types above.
+CDN360 always uses gzip and applies it to the default MIME types above.
 In addition, compression is activated only when the response body size is greater than 1000 bytes.
 The default behavior should work well for most users.
 This directive can be used to enable compression on other types.
 The search and match are case-insensitive.
 We improved the public version to support up to 20 wildcards like `text/*` and `*javascript`.

 ### [`if`](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#if)